Abagrotis brunneipennis (Grote, 1875)

 Photograph copyright: Merrill A. Peterson

-Abagrotis brunneipennis is a rarely collected smooth red-brown medium-sized Abagrotis (FW length 14 - 16 mm) with or without blackish brown areas between the basal and antemedial lines and the postmedial and subterminal lines that occurs in forests.
+Abagrotis brunneipennis is a rarely collected, smooth red-brown, medium-sized Abagrotis (FW length 14 - 16 mm) that occurs in forests.
+Its forewing sometimes, but not always, has blackish brown areas between the basal and antemedial lines and the postmedial and subterminal lines.
 Almost all Pacific Northwest specimens of this species are a rich dark orange-brown color, darkest at the costal margin near the subterminal line and lightest at the adjacent apex.
-When present, the dark areas between the lines produce a banded appearance to the wing that is unique in the genus.
+When present, the dark areas between the lines produce a banded appearance to the forewing that is unique in the genus.
 The transverse lines and spots are barely evident.
 The median line and claviform spot are absent.
 The hindwing is dark gray with a two-toned dark and light gray fringe.
 The head and thorax match the forewing ground color.
 The male antenna is filiform.

 This species can usually be identified by its red-brown color and slight glossy sheen.
 The most similar species is Abagrotis cupida, but its lines are more distinct and it has a dark spot at the costal origin of the subterminal line that A. brunneipennis lacks.